Twrigh18/Power-BI-Box-Office-Project/README.md

 ### What is the top grossing ratings and the included total gross?

+* PG13 has the highest total gross.
+Majoirty of the bigggest frnachises whther it a superhero movie or a novel apdeapted movie or an action movie.
+PG13 movies can draw all types of people and all ages, but that depends on the movie.

+* R movies are number 2.
+R movies are a novelty to watch in theater becasue of higher barreir to entry due to movie theater requiring people to be accqimned by someone that is 17 or older.
+R movies do have a novelty factor that will not find in a PG13 wherther it is strong laguage, grusome violence, or sexually suggestive conent. which can draw moviegoers.

+* The movies the gross the most are pg movies.
+PG has lots of fmailiy feriendly films.
+*
-The movies the gross the most are pg movies.
-R has some high grossers like Deadpool Matrix Logan It.
+* R has some high grossers like Deadpool Matrix Logan It.
 These movies over performed in the box office which can result for R having a very high totqal gross.
 Pg has a

-G has Disney and pixar in which they make lots of money in the box office
+G has Disney and pixar in which they make lots of money in the box office.
+There is not alot of G movies

+* NC17 is a fansicnating rating.
+There are not many NC17 Becasue of the total restrictions.
+Becasue of restricytroing the audience, NC17 movies don't make money.
+Studios want that younger audience becasue they make money .
+This is the reason why studios will make cesnors for a movie to at least get an R rating.

 ### What is the top grossing ratings and the included average gross?

+* pG13 is still the top.
+Alot of franchises are always getting PG13 reatings.
+The movies can be unsuable for younger views but not crazy enough for a R rating.

 Pg is consinten;y grosses gighr.
-PG has more family friendly films than PG13 The reason for NC17 uge drop off because of the repution that it for sure has contents that are unsubtle of gernel audience.
-Theaters not allow allowing NC17 is a big ciontrubtor for having low avergage gross
+PG has more family friendly films than PG13

+The reason for NC17 uge drop off because of the repution that it for sure has contents that are unsubtle of gernel audience.
+People will think that NC17 is like rated X and that rating is a big no no for the genral audeince.
+Becasue of the low average gross, studios will not make NC17 movies.

 ## Top Grossing Sources